 - The Physical Education requirement has two parts.
 First, all freshmen earn .5 credit by automatically taking a course in Physical Education/Aquatics.
-Then, there is a requirement beginning sophomore year to play a sport, participate in intramural sports, take a P.E. course, be a team manager or statistician, or fully participate in Pep Band or as a dancer in the Spring Musical during one academic year.
+Then, there is a requirement beginning sophomore year to play a sport, participate in intramural sports, take a P.E. course, be a team manager or statistician, or fully participate in Pep Band, as a dancer in the Spring Musical, or participant in the Fencing Club during one academic year.
 See the page on Physical Education Requirements for more. - .5 credit in Fine Arts: Students are required to complete at least a half-credit course in the Fine Arts.
 Half-year and year-long courses are available in visual arts and music.
-In addition, a Creative Writing or Public Speaking course qualifies for this requirement. - Note: .1 credit per year in freshman and sophomore year and .2 credit per year in junior and senior year for Group Advisory and College Counseling Seminar.
+In addition, a Creative Writing or Public Speaking course qualifies for this requirement. - Group Advisory: .1 credit per year in freshman and sophomore year and .2 credit per year in junior and senior year for Group Advisory and College Counseling Seminar.
+These credits do not count toward the total number of credits needed to graduate.